Common skin conditions in cats

 Your cat's diet and skin condition

-Your cat's hair is 95% protein, with hair growth and skin renewal using up to 30% of your pet's daily protein intake.
-Therefore, a protein deficiency in your cat's diet can lead to poor skin and coat quality, including scaly skin, hair which is easily shed, color loss, poor growth and thin, dull or brittle hair.
+Your cat's hair is 95% protein, with hair growth and skin renewal using up to 30% of your pet's daily protein intake.1 Therefore, a protein deficiency in your cat's diet can lead to poor skin and coat quality, including scaly skin, hair which is easily shed, color changes, poor growth and thin, dull or brittle hair.

-Giving your cat a complete, balanced food is the simplest way to protect against these deficiencies; you can also get food which is designed for cats struggling with their dermatological health, which will boost their skin and coat quality.
+Giving your cat , balanced food is the simplest way to protect against these deficiencies; you can also get food which is designed for cats struggling with their dermatological health, which will promote their skin and coat quality.

 A cat's skin condition and lifestyle factors

-You may also find your cat occasionally gets bitten by other animals (especially if it hasn't been neutered).
+You may also find your cat occasionally gets bitten by other animals.
 These bites can become abscesses if germs get into the wound, causing swelling, inflamed skin and a temperature.
-Your vet will conduct a deep cleanse of the wound as treatment.
+Your vet will conduct a deep cleanse of the wound as part of the treatment.

-Washing your cat is a good idea, but be careful to only use products designed for cats as they have more acidic skin than humans; human shampoo can end up irritating them and causing skin problems.
+Bathing your cat be a good idea as recommended by your vet but be careful to only use products designed for cats; human shampoo can end up irritating them and causing skin problems.

-If you think your cat might be suffering from a skin complaint or condition, consult your vet right away—you'll be able to start treatment quickly and save your cat any further discomfort.
+If you think your cat might be suffering from a skin condition, consult your vet right away—you'll be able to start treatment quickly and help prevent any discomfort for your cat.